-The APA citation handbook provides explanations of how to cite specific kinds of sources in APA style.
+The APA citation handbook at the Center for Writing Studies at the University of Illinois provides explanations of how to cite specific kinds of sources in APA style.
 It provides examples of each that offer models for what these citations look like.
 These examples are broken down into easily searchable categories (e.g., citing articles in weekly periodicals, citing a chapter in an edited collection).

-The MLA citation handbook provides explanations of how to cite specific kinds of sources in MLA style.
+The MLA citation handbook at the Center for Writing Studies at the University of Illinois provides explanations of how to cite specific kinds of sources in MLA style.
 It provides examples of each that offer models for what these citations look like.
 These examples are broken down into easily searchable categories (e.g., citing corporate authors, citing items in an anthology).

-This web site from the Ohio State libraries offers clear examples of MLA citations for different types of sources.
-It is available in pdf format for easy printing.
+This web site from Long Island University offers clear examples of MLA citations for different types of sources.

 This web site companion to The Chicago Manual of Style provides examples for both Chicago documentation systems: notes and bibliography (generally used in the humanities) and author-date (generally used in the sciences).